 Joe Epley, Board Member, MWSA

-Elle Thornton’s mystery, Touch the Dead, set on Florida's Northeast coast, is a semifinalist in the 2019 Florida Writers Association Royal Palm Literary competition.
+Elle Thornton’s book Touch the Dead, set on Florida's Northeast coast, won a Gold medal (category: mystery or crime, unpublished) in the 2019 Florida Writers Association Royal Palm Literary competition.
+In addition, Touch the Dead was named the FWA's 2nd Runner-Up Book of the Year.